-As a result, the following section explores the international humanitarian law (IHL) principles that could be used to restrict how influence communications is used (particularly when an indirect consequence of their use is the application of force), and those which to identify the lawfulness of a particular target.
-Key to this discussion, as it is with almost every discussion regarding IHL, are the principles of distinctionproportionality.
+As a result, the following section explores the international humanitarian law (IHL) principles that could be used to restrict how influence communications is used (particularly when an indirect consequence of their use is the application of force), and those which can help to identify the lawfulness of a particular target.
+Key to this discussion, as it is with almost every discussion regarding IHL, are the principles of distinction and proportionality.
 To some extent, the duty to take precautions in attack is also pertinent—noting that under IHL the term “attack” is used for all acts of violence, whether in offense or defense.

 The “cardinal” principle of distinction is considered first.
 This is both customary in nature, and is codified as the “basic rule” set out in Article 48 of Additional Protocol I (API) to the Geneva conventions.
-The basic rule states that,

-In order to ensure respect for and protection of the civilian population and civilian objects, the Parties to the conflict shall at all times distinguish between the civilian population and combatants and between civilian objects and military objectives and accordingly shall direct their operations only against military objectives.
+The basic rule states that: “In order to ensure respect for and protection of the civilian population and civilian objects, the Parties to the conflict shall at all times distinguish between the civilian population and combatants and between civilian objects and military objectives and accordingly shall direct their operations only against military objectives.”

 Thus, Article 48 API ensures that where a state using threats of force or actual force for the purpose of self-defense, the circumstances surrounding that act dictate that IHL is also applicable—those threats or force must only be directed at military objectives.
 Indeed, the ICJ has confirmed that where IHL is applicable it must be applied concurrently with the jus ad bellum.
 With regards to Article 48 API, it should be noted that civilians are defined in the negative as being any person not belonging to one of the categories identified, for example, in Article 4(6) of the Third Geneva Convention.
-In addition, Article 52(2) API identifies military objectives as
+In addition, Article 52(2) API identifies military objectives as: “[T]hose objects which by their nature, location, purpose, or use make an effective contribution to military action and whose partial destruction, capture or neutralization, in the circumstances ruling at the time, offers a definite military advantage.”

 Resultingly, civilians and civilian objects must not be the object of attack or reprisal.
 Civilian Objects are also defined in the negative—being all those that fall outside of the preceding definition.
 Where there is doubt as to the status of the target, the person or object must be presumed to be civilian in nature.
-Importantly, though civilians and civilian objects must be distinguished, and must not be directly targeted they may lawfully form a part of a “targeteer’s” collateral damage assessment.
+Importantly, though civilians and civilian objects must be distinguished, and must not be directly targeted, they may lawfully form a part of a “targeteer’s” collateral damage assessment.
 The indirect targeting of civilians and civilian objects is subject to the IHL principle of proportionality, which is codified within Article 51(5)(b) API, and Article 57(2)(a)(iii) API.
 As noted by the authors elsewhere, neither of these two provisions utilize the term proportionality.
 Nevertheless, the proportionality balance is clearly visible in the text of Art.
 51(5)(b) and Art.
 57(2)(a)(iii) API (below) and there is generally no disputing the claim that the principle is also customary in nature.
 IHL proportionality differs from the ad bellum principle with the same designation previously considered.
-The IHL incarnation seeks to ensure that an attack must not
+The IHL incarnation seeks to ensure that an attack must not: “cause incidental loss of civilian life, injury to civilians, damage to civilian objects, or a combination thereof, which would be excessive in retaliation to the concrete and direct military advantage anticipated.”